 How do I apply for Medicaid?

-You may visit the Department of Social Services office at:
+You may visit the Social Work Services office at:

 40 Coxe Avenue

 Asheville NC 28802

 Or you may call (828) 250-5500 to request an application be mailed to you.

 What do I need to take to apply for Medicaid?